jackbaty/daily.baty.net-hugo/content/post/2021/2021-11-24-Wednesday.md

 I'm having a hard time getting comfortable using iCloud drive for syncing everything.
 I've already moved ~/org out since paths get wonky even when using symlinks to fake them.
 The iCloud process has hung twice recently.
 A sync solution can be slow, or weird, but what it can't be is unreliable.

 I have been unable to play from Roon to the KEF LSX speakers for nearly a week.
 I've tried everything I can think of.
 I'm no using AirPlay from the Apple Music app.
 Not ideal, but at least it works.

+I finally finished the roll in the M6.
+I took it out of the camera only to discover it's Portra 400.
+Color, dammit.
+I don't have any fresh chemicals.
+The only reason I have any mixed is that I've been too lazy to dispose of them.
+Screw it, I thought, and fired up the JOBO anyway.
+They're drying now.
+I don't know how they'll look, but there's _something_ on there.
+Update: There was something [From Roll 043 (Leica M6/Portra 400)](https://copingmechanism.com/2021/from-roll-043-leica-m6-portra-400/)

 [//]: # "Exported with love from a post written in Org mode"
 [//]: # "- https://github.com/kaushalmodi/ox-hugo"